 We stood by the Mickey and Minnie topiaries for several shows, which gives a lovely photo spot of the fireworks over the iconic castle.
 It was my husband who said,”I want to go back behind the building next time.”
 And my children all agreed.

 The fireworks are shot from a barge in the marshy area outside the Disney property, back behind where the railroad tracks encircle the park.
 They are fired more close range from the roof tops right by Cinderela Castle, over Mickey’s Philharmagic and what was Snow White’s Scary Adventure.
 You will walk through the water they use to wet the building rooftops each night before the show begins, which certainly lends an “Up Close and Personal” touch to your viewing pleasure.
 Our family stood for years by the old Dumbo spot, which is funny to say “old” as I am still not used to the “new” Fantasyland arrangement.
-When they had this blocked off on our last visit, we sat on the sidewalk by the Carousel.
+We now sit on the sidewalk by the Carousel.

-The crowds are light in the back because, duh, most people want to see if from the front.
-I understand this, I’ve just chosen to make other plans.
-On days when I can’t make it until the Kingdom, my other favorite spot if high atop Bay Lake Tower, but I don’t get this view often, and the volume actually feels muted compared to my regular back-row seat.
+The crowds are light behind the castle because, duh, most people want to see if from the front.
+I understand this; I’ve just chosen to make other plans.
+On days when I can’t make it until the Kingdom, my other favorite spot is high atop Bay Lake Tower, but I don’t get this view often, and the volume actually feels muted compared to my regular back-row seat.

 I definitely wouldn’t recommend this spot for families with really small children or kids with noise aversions.
 It’s loud and firework-smokey, which I have seen frighten some children.
+Parts of the show may land on you.
 But if you want the total immersion into the show, so close you feel like YOU could have lit the wick yourself had it been a bit longer, then try it from behind the Castle just once.